aayomide/crypto_analytics_engineering/README.md

         User aayomide
         IdentityFile c:/Users/aayomide/.ssh/ssh_key
         LocalForward 8080 localhost:8080
+        LocalForward 8888 localhost:8888

 Afterward, connect to the virtual machine via your local terminal by running `ssh cryptolytics_vm`.

-You can also access to the VM via VS code as shown [here](https://github.com/AliaHa3/data-engineering-zoomcamp-project/blob/main/setup/gcp_vm.md#connecting-and-setting-up)
+You can also access the VM via VS code as shown [here](https://github.com/AliaHa3/data-engineering-zoomcamp-project/blob/main/setup/gcp_vm.md#connecting-and-setting-up)

-> Note: the value of the external ip address changes as you turn the VM instance on and off
+> Note: the value of the external IP address changes as you turn the VM instance on and off

 ### 5: Setup DBT (data build tool).
 Follow the [dbt how-to-reproduce guide](/setup/dbt_setup.md)